ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 A subprogram is made foreign if the `foreign` attribute decorates it.
-This attribute is declared in the 1993 revision of the :samp:`std.standard` package.
+This attribute is declared in the 1993 revision of the ``std.standard`` package.
 Therefore, you cannot use this feature in VHDL 1987.

 The decoration is achieved through an attribute specification.
 The